Environment Variables¶

 Note

-Global ENV files are sourced before app-specific ENV files.
+Global environment variables are sourced before app-specific environment variables.
 This means that app-specific variables will take precedence over global variables.
-Configuring your global ENV file is manual, and should be considered potentially dangerous as configuration applies to all applications.
+Configuring global environment variables should be considered potentially dangerous as configuration applies to all applications.

 You can set multiple environment variables at once: